11 Things to See and Do in the Jewish Quarter of Amsterdam

 Gassan Diamonds Factory| ©Jil D

 Before World War II, many local Jews worked as diamond cutters and polishers.
-It was once the largest diamond polishing factory in the world and the first to use steam power.
+It was once the largest diamond polishing factory in the world and the first to use steam for power.

 5. Don't miss the Uilenburger Synagogue in Amsterdam

-The Uilenburger Synagogue| ©Adriana Kreiman
+Uilenburger Synagogue| ©Adriana Kreiman

-The Uilenburger Synagogue| ©Adriana Kreiman
+Uilenburger Synagogue| ©Adriana Kreiman

-Round windows with the Star of David adorn the elegant 1766 Uilenburger Synagogue.
-Amsterdam's Sephardic community was one of the wealthiest in Europe during the Dutch Golden Age, and this wealth is reflected in this great synagogue, which is one of the most visited tourist attractions in the Jewish Quarter.
-The entrance fee is 15 euros, and also allows you to visit other buildings in the neighborhood.
-Hours are from 10 am to 5 pm every day except Saturday.
+Round windows with the Star of David adorn the elegant Uilenburger Synagogue dating from 1766.
+The Sephardic community of Amsterdam was one of the richest in Europe during the Dutch Golden Age, this wealth is reflected in this great synagogue, one of the most visited tourist attractions in the Jewish Quarter.

-6. Get to know the Pinto House
+6. Meet the Pinto House

 Pinto House| ©P.H.
 Louw